TobSeCretR/modem/README.md

-# 5g-modem

-This project is designed to interface with a 5G modem on a Raspberry Pi 5 running Ubuntu 24.04.3 LTS.
+# 5G Modem Interface for Raspberry Pi 5 (Quectel RM520N-GL)

+This open-source Python project provides a lightweight and practical solution for interfacing with a **5G modem**—specifically the **Quectel RM520N-GL**—on a **Raspberry Pi 5** running **Ubuntu 24.04.3 LTS**.
+It enables 5G/LTE internet connectivity, GPS access, and SMS messaging using **AT commands** or Python-based scripts.

+Ideal for IoT, embedded Linux, or mobile networking projects.

+---

 ## Supported Hardware

 - **Modem:** Quectel RM520N-GL
 - **Revision:** RM520NGLAAR03A03M4G
+- **Platform:** Raspberry Pi 5
+- **Operating System:** Ubuntu 24.04.3 LTS

+---

 ## Overview

-This software facilitates communication and control of the Quectel RM520N-GL 5G modem using AT commands or other interfaces on a Raspberry Pi 5 with Ubuntu 24.04.3 LTS.
+This software enables full communication and control of the **Quectel RM520N-GL 5G modem** via **AT commands** or other serial interfaces.
+It's tailored for **Raspberry Pi 5** setups but can be adapted to other Linux SBCs or embedded systems.

+---

+Common use cases include:
+- Enabling cellular internet access (5G/LTE)
+- Sending/receiving SMS
+- Retrieving GPS coordinates
+- Automating modem interaction via scripts

 ## Requirements